jochshen/cse15l-lab-reports/Week3Lab.md

 1. `grep -w` : searches for the whole word in the file.
-Useful if you want to for words across multiple files
+Useful if you want to search for words across a single or multiple files.
 ```
 Input: grep -w "fax" 911report/*